 The Wisconsin State Laboratory of Hygiene's WisCon program offers free safety and health consultation services to help reduce injuries and illnesses in the workplace.
 There is no cost associated with these consultations, and none of the findings are reported to inspectors.
 You won't face any fines as a result of the consultation, although you will be required to correct serious hazards.

 Wisconsin Top OSHA Violations

 Wisconsin's leading cause of workplace fatalities has recently been related to transportation and material moving.
 Though there can be many causes for this type of tragedy, backover, which occurs when a reversing vehicle hits a worker behind it, is common yet easily preventable.
 Nationwide, more than 70 workers were killed in this manner in 2011.

 The most cited standard, which also receives the highest penalties, is for fall prevention in construction.
 Falls commonly cause serious work-related injuries and deaths, and OSHA has many guidelines to help prevent them.

 - For more information on free consultation services in Wisconsin, see the WisCon page

 - For more information on backovers and how to prevent them, visit OSHA's website

 - For more details on workplace related illnesses and injuries, see Wisconsin Department of Workforce Development online reports

 Online OSHA provide fast and efficient training for workers.
-While classroom courses are offered throughout the state, online OSHA hazard recognition training guarantees high-quality, interactive education for every student, with downloadable lesson reviews, course trainer access, and 24/7 live customer support.
+While classroom courses are offered throughout the state, online OSHA Outreach training guarantees high-quality, interactive education for every student, with downloadable lesson reviews, course trainer access and 24/7 live customer support.